Master of Arts in Clinical Psychology

 if you have questions.

 Prospective students need a baccalaureate degree from a regionally accredited institution and must have earned a 3.0 grade point average (GPA) or better on a 4.0 scale during the last 60 hours of undergraduate work.
 Applicants without the required GPA are considered on a highly selective basis and are invited to address this issue in their personal essay.
 If the applicant is extended an invitation to interview, this issue will be discussed in detail.

-Applicants need the equivalent of 12 semester hours in the social sciences, with a grade of B or better in each course.
-Prerequisite courses for incoming students include Abnormal Psychology, Developmental Psychology and one biological science course (e.g. Human Physiology, Biology, Human Anatomy, Biological Psychology or Physiological Psychology).
+Applicants need the equivalent of 12 semester hours in the social sciences, six (6) of which must be in psychology, with a grade of B or better in each course.
+Incoming students must have successfully completed Abnormal Psychology.
 A prior course in Statistics is highly recommended, but not required.